56.9K

 Thursday Dec 01, 2022

-Episode 150: A Critical Analysis of Heritage Preservation in Libya
+Episode 150: Heritage Preservation in Libya

 In this podcast, AIMS Cultural Heritage Fellow Reem Furjani discusses her research in the Old City of Tripoli, the field of critical heritage studies and her work bridging scholarly research and practice.
 Cultural heritage studies is a burgeoning academic field that seeks to contribute and expand classic work on heritage practices by introducing bottom-up approaches to preservation theory and practice.
 Reem’s work specifically integrates the involvement, thoughts and practices of inhabitants in preserving sites and spaces.
 In this approach, heritage moves beyond a static condition and instead becomes a living, and dynamic area of focus.
 Furjani eloquently condenses this academic field into approachable terms, thereby putting her own work in critical heritage studies into practice.
 The debate on heritage is not and should not be approached as something exclusive and limited to a field of technical experts, but as an inclusive movement that takes into consideration those living and experiencing heritage every day.
 Furjani integrates examples and experiences from her own work, specifically her various projects in the Old city of Tripoli, throughout this talk.